huderlem/porymap/docsrc/manual/editing-map-events.rst

     Map Events View

 All of the events are visible on the map.
 The Event Details window on the right displays the properties of the currently-selected event.
 If you look closely, you'll see that the woman NPC near the Pokémon Center has a pink border around it because it's selected.
-To select a different event, simple click on an event in the map area.
+To select a different event, simply click on an event in the map area.
 Alternatively, you can use the spinner at the top of the event properties window.
 Multiple events can be selected at the same time by holding ``Ctrl`` and clicking another event.

 .. figure:: images/editing-map-events/event-id-spinner.png
     :alt: Event Id Spinner